Introduction

-Integration is a mathematical operation that allows us to find the accumulated effect of continuously changing quantities, encapsulating the notion of area under a curve, calculating the area of irregular shapes to determining quantities like volume, work, and probabilities, determining arc length, offering a precise method to measure the distance along a curve.
-Some of the major application of integral are as below.
+Integration is a mathematical operation to find the accumulated effect of continuously changing quantities; determining quantities like length, area, volume, work, probabilities, etc. Some of the major application of integral are as below.- Arc Length: Measuring the length of curves.

 - Area under curves: Finding the area enclosed by curves and functions.